2005 Monaco Grand Prix

 The 2005 Monaco Grand Prix (formally the Formula 1 Grand Prix de Monaco 2005) was a Formula One motor race held on 22 May 2005 at the Circuit de Monaco in Monte Carlo, Monaco.
 It was the sixth race of the 2005 Formula One World Championship, and the 63rd running of the Monaco Grand Prix.

 The 78-lap race was won from pole position by Finnish driver Kimi Räikkönen, driving a McLaren-Mercedes.
 German Nick Heidfeld finished second in a Williams-BMW with his teammate, Australian Mark Webber, achieving his first F1 podium finish in third.
 Drivers' Championship leader, Spaniard Fernando Alonso, finished fourth in his Renault.

 Report

 The Grand Prix was held one month after the death of Prince Rainier III, for this reason, the Monegasque princely family did not attend the race for the first time in the Monaco Grand Prix's history.
 The BAR-Honda did not take part in this race, serving the last of a two race ban following irregularities at the San Marino Grand Prix.
+Jenson Button subsequently served as a guest co-commentator for British broadcaster ITV for this race.